 If you properly cook your potatoes in a mixture of vinegar and sugar water, you should not need to add extra sugar to the potato salad dressing.
 However, if you prefer a sweeter potato salad, you can certainly add sugar when dressing your potatoes!

-Why does my potato salad gets watery?
+Why do no mayo potato salad recipes get watery?

 There is nothing sadder than a watery potato salad!
 To avoid a water-logged salad, follow these tricks: